OpenDSA/OpenDSA/RST/en/Glossary.rst

    binary search
-      A standard :term:`recursive <recursion>` algorithm for finding the :term:`record` with a given :term:`key` value within a sorted list.
+      A standard :term:`recursive <recursion>` algorithm for finding the :term:`record` with a given :term:`search key` value within a sorted list.
       It runs in :math:`O(\log n)` time.
       At each step, look at the middle of the current sublist, and throw away the half of the records whose keys are either too small or